hyperledger/indy-hipe/text/connection-protocol/README.md

 * The `DIDDoc` contains the DID doc for the requesting user.
 If the DID method for the presented DID is not a peer method and the DID Doc is resolvable on a ledger, the `DIDDoc` attribute is optional.

 #### Request Transmission
-The Request message is encoded according to the standards of the Agent Wire Level Protocol, using the `recipient_keys` present in the invitation.
+The Request message is encoded according to the standards of the Agent Wire Level Protocol, using the `recipientKeys` present in the invitation.

-If the `routing_keys` attribute was present and non-empty in the invitation, each key must be used to wrap the message in a forward request, then encoded according to the Agent Wire Level Protocol.
+If the `routingKeys` attribute was present and non-empty in the invitation, each key must be used to wrap the message in a forward request, then encoded according to the Agent Wire Level Protocol.
 This processing is in order of the keys in the list, with the last key in the list being the one for which the `serviceEndpoint` possesses the private key.

 The message is then transmitted to the `serviceEndpoint`.